Unique and curious places to visit in Rhode Island

 Our Favorite Bookstore.

-See a show, catch a performance, take a class and be sure to visit their in house vegetarian friendly on-site restaurant.
+See a show, catch a performance, take a class.
 AS220 envisions a just world where all people can realize their full creative potential.

 Providence's longest-running and funniest sketch & variety show.
 It happens on the first Sunday every month at 8:PM and its a MUST SEE!